Quantum-Accelerators/quacc/README.md

 Quacc is a flexible platform for high-throughput, database-driven computational materials science and quantum chemistry.

-Built around the [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/index.html) (ASE), Quacc seeks to:
+The three main goals of Quacc are to:

 1. Reduce the barrier for running complex, mixed-code workflows for molecules and materials across heterogeneous compute environments.

 2. Promote rapid workflow development and testing via modern workflow managers, such as [Covalent](https://github.com/AgnostiqHQ/covalent) and [Jobflow](https://github.com/materialsproject/jobflow).

-3. Enable a seamless interface with much of the software infrastructure powering the [Materials Project](https://materialsproject.org).
+3. Enable a seamless interface between the [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/index.html) and the software infrastructure powering the [Materials Project](https://materialsproject.org).

 ## Documentation